Bom Jardim de Goiás

 Bom Jardim de Goiás is a municipality in western Goiás state, Brazil.
-The population was 8,869 (2020) in a total area of 1,557 km².
+The population was 8,869 (2020) in a total area of 1,557 km^{2}.
 Bom Jardim is a large producer of cattle.

 Location

 Bom Jardim is located 371 km. from the state capital, Goiânia.
 It is almost due west of the capital and is just south of Aragarças on the Araguaia River.
 Highway connections from Goiânia are made by GO-060 / Trindade / Turvânia / Israelândia / Iporá / Piranhas / BR-158.

 The municipality has boundaries with Aragarças, Baliza, Caiapônia, Piranhas, and Montes Claros de Goiás.
 Important rivers are the Piranhas, Macaco and Bom Jardim.

 Economy

 The economy is based on cattle raising and agriculture.
 The lands produce rice, bananas, hearts of palm, beans, corn, soybeans and others.
 There are also deposits of copper and granite.
 There were 136,000 head of cattle in 2007.

 The main areas of employment in 2007 were commerce, small transformation industries, agriculture, public administration, and the informal economy.
 There were 2 financial institutions in 2007—Banco do Brasil S.A. and Bradesco S.A.